saif-mal1k/Salesforce-Notes/2. Admin/chapter 09 Reports & Dashboards/README.md

 <br/>

-## dashboards
+## Dashboards
   - A dashboard is a visual display of key metrics and trends for records in your org.
-  - Each dashboard component is based on a single source report.
+  - Each dashboard component is based on a single source report (_summary or matrix_).
+  - A dashboard is capable of displaying 20 reports at a time.
   - You can use the same or different source reports for the various components in a dashboard (for example, use the same report in a bar chart and pie chart).
   - Like reports, dashboards are stored in folders.
 If you have access to a folder, you can view its dashboards.
   - To view the individual dashboard components, you also need access to the underlying reports.